Home

 As part of your strategic planning process (for all business sizes), consider Michael Porter's "Five Forces Model" and use the model to help you better understand your business environment.

-Once you've reviewed the model and reviewed which small business strategy best-fits your business, develop your strategic plan checklist as the next step.
-Then conduct your strategic planning SWOT (strengths, weaknesses, opportunities, threats) analysis.
-And start writing your strategic business plan.
+Once you've reviewed the model and reviewed which small business strategy best-fits your business, develop your strategic plan checklist, to ensure that you cover all the relevant areas, as the next step.

-The Five Forces Model is detailed here with a few examples of each force.
+The Five Forces Model is detailed here with a

 1. Entry Barriers